Today, I want to float the idea of Why community Matters for your health.

 - Volunteer.
 You’ll meet loads of new people and you’ll feel good.
 Bonus!

-- Check out your local church or join the local choir.
+- Check out your local church or join the community choir.
 Singing releases loads of good ‘happy’ endorphins.

 - Take a class.
 Learning a new skill with like-minded people is a great way to make new friends.